jan-dh/translator/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.x or 4.x.

 ## Installation